 It isn’t waterproof, but it uses water to become more malleable and adhesive, allowing the tape to properly fill the gaps between two drywall pieces and eliminating the indented look that can come from drywall compounds.
 Moisture-resistant drywall tape is a good choice for the bathroom, kitchen, and other rooms subjected to high levels of moisture and humidity.

-In the end, you want to be sure to choose a tape that will work best towards your project’s needs.
-For example, while duct tapes like Gorilla and T-Rex can be great fixer tapes for some outdoor projects, they don’t have the long-term durability that butyl tape provides.
+In the end, you want to be sure to choose a type of tape that will work best towards your project’s needs.
+For example, while duct tapes like Gorilla and T-Rex can be great fixer tapes for some outdoor projects, they don’t have the versatility and long-term durability that butyl tape provides.
 So be sure to choose something long-lasting, with good functionality in extreme weather conditions, and with a good warranty!